BaBa0525/search-hacker-news/README.md

 ## Problem that I have encountered & How to solve them

 1. Hacker News API **NO TYPE**
-   I didn't notice any official type definition about the API calls.
-To address this, I took the sample output to generate the types.
-Although there are many "any" type, the types are good enough.
+   I couldn't find any official type definitions for the API calls initially.
+To overcome this, I generated the types by using the sample output as a reference.
+While there are instances where the "any" type is used, overall, the generated types are sufficient for my needs.

 2. UI design
-   This bothered me a lot because I'm not majored in design related department.
-However, UI is greatly affected the users' experiences, which I do really care about.
-To address this, I refered to the search components in many documentations.
+   I found this aspect quite challenging as my background is not in a design-related field.
+Nevertheless, I highly value the impact of the user interface (UI) on user experiences.
+In order to tackle this issue, I referred to the search components in many documentations for inspiration.